-As mentioned, Perforce's default behavior is to create a new user in its database whenever a command is issued by a username it hasn't seen before.
+By default, a Perforce server creates a new user in its database whenever a command is issued by a username it hasn't seen before.

 To prevent Perforce from automatically creating new users, all users must be explicitly listed in the protections table.
-The easiest way to ensure that this is the case is to put all users into a Perforce group, and to configure Perforce to only permit access to members of that group.
+The easiest way to do this is to put all users into a Perforce group, and to configure Perforce to only permit access to members of that group.